towa-hi/StellarUnityDevToolkit/StellarDevToolkit/Packages/com.scryingstone.stellar-sdk/README.md

 ### Unity Asset Store

-Import "Stellar Unity SDK" from your Asset Store **My Assets**, then add it via the Package Manager.
+Import "Stellar Unity Development Toolkit" from your Asset Store **My Assets**, then add it via the Package Manager.

 ## Quick start